fpaschos/simple-bank-system/README.md

 Change the logic of **AccountHolder** to accept only withdraws that 'fit' to the current balance.

 #### Persistence and Event Sourcing
-From now on a database is required see [above](https://github.com/fpaschos/simple-bank-system/#run-locally)
+From now on a database is required.

 ##### Section 4 - Event Sourcing using JDBC
 - [Part 4.1](https://github.com/fpaschos/simple-bank-system/tree/part-4.1)